In 2017, I spent $191,480.74 USD on Facebook Ads. That ended up resulting in $374,002.07 USD in store revenue.

 Another strategy I experimented with retargeting was targeting people who saved the ad but never clicked on it.
 So if a person saved the ad to view later but never ended up visiting our website, we’d retarget them as a helpful reminder to view the product.

 The secret to Facebook Ads success comes down to experimentation.
-The more you experiment with different products, copy, targeting options, ad types and more, the more likely you are to create a successful Facebook ad.
+The more you experiment with different products, copy, targeting options, ad types and more, the more likely you are to create a successful Facebook ad and get out of the mindset that wasting money on Facebook.
 The Facebook Ads lessons I’ve learned have worked well for me on my store and could work really well for you too.
 Take risks.
 And don’t be afraid to make mistakes.
 The lessons you learn from experimentation will provide you with so much value for years to come.

 - 15 Facebook Ad Examples to Use as Inspiration